karasangry/sonix-keyboard-bootloader/README.md

 ## Flashing keyboard firmware

-The QMK firmware can be flashed with the [Womier Flasher](https://github.com/xyzz/womier-flasher).
+The QMK firmware can be flashed with the [Sonix Flasher](https://github.com/SonixQMK/SonixFlasherC).

 NOTES:
 - qmk firmware have to be compiled/linked with 0x200 offset in linked script and size = [full size - jumploader size (0x200)] see note about flashing bootloader